 Rasmalai is a sweet, fruity ice cream made by cooking a traditional Indian curd mixture (called Chenna/Chena), consisting of full cream/whole milk with many garnishing ingredients, such as saffron, nuts, and dried fruits.

-As I have introduced, the dish is a long-favored light treat in India, and now you can cook it at home.
-Since there are only basic components, you can quickly master the way to make the dish from scratch by looking at my preferable recipes.
+As I have introduced, the dish is a long-favored treat with cottage cheese in India, and now you can cook it at home.
+Since it only requires basic components, you can quickly master it by looking at my preferable recipes.

 Following Mumbai’s authentic sweet treat can surely capture your taste buds and offer a relaxing experience.